Rinity9801/MiningQOL/README.md

 # MiningQOL

-A Minecraft Fabric mod for 1.21.8 that provides quality-of-life improvements for mining in Hypixel Skyblock.
+A modern Minecraft Fabric mod for 1.21.8 that provides quality-of-life improvements for mining in Hypixel Skyblock.

+Built with the Vexel GUI library for a sleek, modern interface with smooth animations and an intuitive card-based design.

 ## Features